What makes the first week special

 Sore nipples

-Sore nipples usually result from repeated friction due to a shallow latch or unfavorable position.
+Sore nipples usually result from repeated friction due to a shallow latch or poor positioning.
 Skin care products can help, but the most effective measure is almost always a better latch.
-Every low-pain feed is a step toward healing.
+Every lower-pain feed is a step toward healing.

 Very sleepy baby